-As the pandemic continues to evolve, Crystal Clinic remains dedicated to assuring your safety and the wellbeing of all of our patients and employees.
-To help you make right decisions about the timely treatment of your plastic and reconstructive concerns during these unusual times, we’re providing answers to some of the most frequently asked questions specific to Crystal Clinic Plastic Surgeons.
-Please note that some of our policies have recently changed.
+To help you make right decisions about the timely treatment of your orthopaedic condition, we’re providing answers to some of the most frequently asked questions specific to Crystal Clinic Orthopaedic Center.
+Please note that some of our policies may have changed.

-Yes, at Crystal Clinic we continue to require any patient or visitor entering any of our locations to wear a face mask or cloth face covering throughout their visit.
+A: Yes.
+At Crystal Clinic we continue to require anyone and everyone entering our locations, including patients, to wear a face mask or appropriate cloth face covering throughout their visit.
 As a healthcare organization dedicated to the wellbeing of our community, we have made the decision to take all precautions to keep our patients and employees healthy and safe.
-We ask that you bring your own face covering to your appointment, however if you do not have access to a cloth face covering, one will be provided to you.
+We ask that you bring your own face covering to your appointment, however if you do not have access to an appropriate cloth face covering, one will be provided to you.
 If you have a health condition or concern that may prohibit you from wearing a face covering, please inform the Crystal Clinic staff before you arrive.
 As an alternative to an in-person visit, telehealth is available in some circumstances (see next section).
-We are here to help you determine how to stay as safe as possible.
+We are here to help you determine how to stay as safe and healthy as possible.
 Your understanding and cooperation are greatly appreciated.

-As you can see, at Crystal Clinic Plastic Surgeons we are taking great care to assure your protection.
+A: As you can see, Crystal Clinic is taking great care to assure your protection.
 But if you are still uncomfortable at this time, we understand.
-You may find that a good alternative to an on-site visit is a virtual telehealth visit with your plastic and reconstruction specialist.
+You may find that a good alternative to an on-site visit is a virtual telehealth visit with your CCOC specialist.
 A telehealth visit can be conducted from the safety and comfort of your own home through the use of your smart phone, tablet, laptop computer, or desktop computer.
 Call 855-687-6357, Extension 27015 to discuss if telehealth is a suitable option for you.
 You can also visit our telehealth page to learn more about telehealth.
 As coverage varies, we suggest that you consult with your insurance provider regarding coverage of telehealth visits.

 People with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure to the virus.